OneDrive/onedrive-api-docs/docs/rest-api/resources/hashes.md

 ## Remarks

+***Note*** starting from _July 2023_ **quickXorHash** will be the only available property for both OneDrive for Business and OneDriver Personal.
+Everything else mentioned below is still valid until that date.

 In OneDrive for Business and SharePoint Server 2016, **sha1Hash** and **crc32Hash** are not available.

 In OneDrive Personal, **quickXorHash** is not available.